 We hope that the following information will be helpful for parents and children at the Junior School.
 If you have any further queries, please do not hesitate to contact the office staff who will be happy to help.

-Absence due to illness: Please inform the school as soon as possible if your child will not be in school, giving the reason for the absence - whether due to illness or medical appointment.
-Email the school at JuniorOffice@CSGVillageSchool.org, or call the office on 01494 873090.
+Absence: Please inform the school as soon as possible if your child will not be in school, giving the reason for the absence - whether due to illness or medical appointment.
+Email the school at JuniorOffice@CSGVillageSchool.org or call the office on 01494 873090.
 If no-one answers, please leave a message on the answer phone which will be picked up by the office staff before school begins.
-Once the class register has been taken the school will phone parents of children who are not in school and for whom we have not received a reason for absence to check that they are safe.
+Once the class register has been taken the school will contact parents of children who are not in school and for whom we have not received a reason for absence to check that they are safe.
 If your child is off school for subsequent days please continue to inform us of their absence.

 Allergies: If your child suffers from any allergies please ensure that the school has up to date information of all allergies and that if required, medicine is kept in school eg Epipens and anti-histamine.